Salahadin: Nothing. (turns to walk away, looks back, and smiles in triumph) Everything.

 Salahadin: I am not those men.
 I am Salahadin.
 Salahadin.

-His emphasis on his name plays into this through a Bilingual Bonus, Salah a-din is actually a nickname meaning "Righteousness of the Faith" he sets himself apart from the Christians who first took Jerusalem by claiming his righteousness being of his faith, rather than because of it.
+His emphasis on his name plays into this through a Bilingual Bonus.
+Salah a-din is actually a nickname meaning "Righteousness of the Faith".
+He sets himself apart from the Christians who first took Jerusalem by claiming his righteousness is because his faith tells him to be, not by virtue of it.

 The king, Baldwin IV: "I am Jerusalem.
-And you, Reynald, will give me the kiss of peace."
+And you, Reynauld, will give me the kiss of peace."

 Context makes this more of a brutal rebuke and thus more awesome: Baldwin is a leper since his youth; the hand he demands the villain kisses is covered with bleeding sores.

-Made even more awesome that he beats the snot out of Reynald afterwards, even though it pushes his body too far.
+Made even more awesome that he beats the snot out of Reynauld afterwards, even though it pushes his body too far.

 His successor, Guy de Lusignan, gets one too: "I am Jerusalem.
 Assemble the army!"

 Except that Guy sounds pathetic and flaccid when he says it, despite being drunk with power.
 When Baldwin says it the first time, he does so with the strength and confidence of a king who is worthy of his position.
 Despite being a weak and dying leper, Baldwin's strength of character makes Guy sound like an angry child.

 When Salahadin walks around the city of Jerusalem, he stops when he sees a Christian cross which has been knocked to the floor during the siege.
 He picks it up and respectfully places it back on the altar.
 According to some news reports, at this scene Arab movie-goers in Beirut rose and applauded.

 From the extended edition - the Balian vs Guy duel ends with a classic Sword over Head.
 Guy, injured and on his knees, demands a finishing blow.
 Instead...